RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

     pipeline: "supervised_embeddings"

-The ``supervised_embeddings`` pipeline supports any language that can be tokenized, and by default uses whitespace for tokenization.
+The ``supervised_embeddings`` pipeline supports any language that can be tokenized.
+By default it uses whitespace for tokenization.
 You can customize the setup of this pipeline by adding or changing components.
-Here are default components that make up the ``supervised_embeddings`` pipeline:
+Here are the default components that make up the ``supervised_embeddings`` pipeline:

 .. code-block:: yaml